 Jenna studied numerous techniques under the direction of Martha Fowlkes, a former New York City Rockette.
 She became an assistant instructor at age 13 and a competitive dancer at age 14.
 She extended her training to include the professional teachings of Frank Hatchett (Broadway Dance Center), and Joe Tremaine, and went on to attend Longwood College where she was selected as a performing member of the Longwood College Company of Dancers her Freshman year, and a resident company choreographer her Sophomore year.
 In addition to her performance training she received accredited study in Directing, Light Design, Costume and Set Design, and Stage Management, and holds a BFA in visual and performing arts with a concentration in Theatre and a minor in Dance.
 Her notable credits include Cabaret, Annie, A Chorus Line, and Assistant Director as well as Principle Performer in A Mid Summer Night’s Dream.
 As a professional she was retained by a Fortune 500 company to lead multiple marketing teams and was choreographer and manager of their performance team in Tampa FL.
 She relocated to MA in 2010 with her husband and was blessed to find a new home at Medfield Dance Academy under the direction of Linda Levreault.
 Jenna served as an instructor, competition choreographer, and co-director at MDA and went on to acquire the studio from its founder of 20 years at her retirement.
-She currently resides in Norfolk with her wonderful husband and beautiful son, daughter, and niece.
 She continues her training in the Boston area at such facilities as Jeanette Neill Dance and Rhee Gold Dance Life.

 As Owner and Director of the rebranded MDA Studios, it’s Jenna’s ambition to see students from all backgrounds, and all localities find a dynamic, passionate, and supportive environment in which to begin their own remarkable story…because a life enriched with dance is an extraordinary life indeed!